Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

-Another great, and favored to the region, hike that offers spectacular views, in the Sedona area is at Cathedral Rock.
-Once again, the best photo of this section was taken by my husband or our friend as they peered through the spires because I couldn't get up that high.
+Another great, and favored to the region, hike that offers spectacular views in the Sedona area is at Cathedral Rock.
+Once again, my husband or our friend took the best photo of this section as they peered through the spires because I couldn't get up that high.
 It is a less than a mile hike to the spires that ascend some 900 feet up from Oak Creek (see the photo on the right) and is one of the most photographed places in all of Arizona.

-It isn't always the height that gets me with these places, but it's the texture of the rock as well.
+It isn't always the height that gets me with these places, but it's the rock's texture as well.
 Sometimes the trails lead up some smooth, slippery, or loose rock that is difficult to get a firm grip with your feet or hands, if needed, on.

 Much like the dangers already discussed in other sections of this tour, so it is with this spot.
 The photo that heads this section was taken at the base of the spires (600 feet up) at the top of the trail.
 Some folks have died climbing the spires themselves.
 Climbing the spires is therefore not recommended.